ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

 # Clinical
 - latency or 3 weeks (1-5 weeks) between GAS infection and feature of ARF
-- Chorea and indolent carditis may present after 6 months as w
+- Chorea and indolent carditis may present after 6 months as well
+- Mostly GAS is subclinical though some may have a sore throat -- confirm by streptococcal antibody testing
+- Polyarthritis (60-75%) and carditis (50-75% ) most common
+- Choore